Fryuni/inox-tools/packages/astro-when/README.md

 ### License

-Astro Sitemap Extended is available under the MIT license.
+Astro When is available under the MIT license.